andrechristikan/laverty/README.md

 7. Build your project `mvn clean install`, **if error --....**
 8. Run project `java -jar target/FileName.jar`

-> Development - With Intellij IDE - TESTED ON MAC MOJAVE
+> Development - With Intellij IDE *TESTED ON MAC MOJAVE*
 1. Set the Project Structure
     - Root : Directory of this project
     - Source :